Kirin2D2/ProxyFinder/README.md

  - **df2:** The dataset we want to find a proxy for the target variable in.
  - **Target:** The target variable in df1 that we would like to find a proxy for in df2.
  - **Predictors:** The variables we will use to predict the target in df1 and df2.
 These variables must exist in both df1 and df2.
- - **Orthogonal Variables** The control variables that we would like the proxy to be uncorrelated with.
+ - **Orthogonal Variables (O)** The control variables that we would like the proxy to be uncorrelated with.
 Optionally, this can include all predictor variables to reduce direct influence of predictor variable variance on the predicted target variable.
  - **k**: (optional) Number of proxies for the algorithm to recommend.
 In unspecified, defaults to 1.
- - **Candidates:** (optional) All candidate proxy variables we'd like to check.
+ - **Candidates (C):** (optional) All candidate proxy variables we'd like to check.
 If unspecified, defaults to all numerical variables in df2.
- - $\mathbf{\alpha}$: (optional) Orthogonality weight (between 0,1 inclusive).
+ - **Orthogonality Weight ($\alpha$):** (optional) Orthogonality weight (between 0,1 inclusive).
 Defaults to 0.65.

 #### Steps:
 ##### 1. Data Preprocessing: